Himan-Miku/reactMovie-app/README.md

 ## Appendix

-Made using OMDB api and React JS framework.
+Made using OMDB api and React JS Library.

 ## Features